k9428/flutter_cached_network_image/README.md

+# Android, ios, Web
+This is forked code from original cached_network_image lib.
+I have added web support int this.

 # Cached network image
 Widget now uses builders for the placeholder and error widget and uses sqflite for cache management.
 See the [docs](https://pub.dartlang.org/documentation/cached_network_image/latest/cached_network_image/cached_network_image-library.html) for more information.